d3x0r/STFRPhysics/whitepaper.md

 ## Glossary

-axle - an axis of rotation.
+- axle - an axis of curvature.
+- rotation - a point translated to another location referencing a third point.
+- curvature - a point translated to another location by curving its forward motion; does not require a third point.

 ---